How do land values affect your land tax?

 On 31 December each year, it uses an average of land values over three years to determine how much tax NSW landholders must pay.

 If you are liable to pay, Revenue NSW will give you a land tax assessment that shows the land values it used to calculate your land tax.

 The Valuer General gives Revenue NSW land values each year.

 The Valuer General also calculates the land tax threshold each year.
 The NSW Government Gazette publishes this in October.

-The adjustments to the thresholds are based on the annual movement in the average land values of land within residential, commercial, business and industrial zones in NSW.
+Division 4A of the Land Tax Management Act 1956 sets out how the Valuer General must calculate the land tax threshold.
+Adjustments to the threshold are based on annual movement in the average land values of residential, commercial, business and industrial zoned land in NSW.